anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 Open Issues: The voucher defined in {{RFC8366}} defines the leaf assertion as enum, which cannot be extended.
-To define an additional assertion RFC 8366 may be revised. \*/
+To define an additional assertion RFC 8366 may be revised.
+There is currently ongoing work for a RFC8366bis. \*/

 <!--
 [ YANG-doctor review note this section to be removed before publishing as RFC (or resolution of issue).